AIDS 2026 - International AIDS Conference

 Main points

-• The International AIDS Society (IAS) is organising the 26th edition of the International AIDS Conference (AIDS) this year.
+The International AIDS Society (IAS) is organising the 26th edition of the International AIDS Conference this year.

-• The conference will bring together people living with HIV, researchers, policymakers, healthcare professionals, funders, media representatives and communities around this year’s theme: “Rethink.
+The conference will bring together people living with HIV, researchers, policy-makers, healthcare professionals, donors, the media and communities, centred on the theme: “Rethink.
 Rebuild.
-Rise.”.
+Rise.” “

 AIDS 2026 is taking place in a context marked by major developments in the HIV response, particularly regarding programme funding and organisation.
 This event represents an important opportunity to analyse ongoing dynamics and identify future priorities.